zaiisao/Documentation/en/Video/rawdata_windows.md

 };
 ```

 This example returns true for voice preprocessing or postprocessing interfaces.
-Users can modify the data if necessary:
+Users can modify the data, if necessary:

 ```
 class IAudioFrameObserver